Spring Garden Revival

 Massachusetts Pesticide Regulations & Professional Licensing for Grub Control Services

 All commercial grub control in West Bridgewater must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
-Applicators require Category 36 (Turf and Ornamental Horticulture) licensing, including a certification exam and 10 contact hours of continuing education every three years.
-Federal EPA registration is mandatory for all products, with special handling for Restricted Use Pesticides (RUPs) like imidacloprid.
-Applicators must maintain 1M per occurrence general liability insurance and environmental impairment coverage.
-Detailed application logs, adverse incident reporting, and effectiveness monitoring are required.
-For large-scale or municipal contracts, bonding and workers compensation are also necessary.
+Applicators require a Category 36 (Turf and Ornamental Horticulture) license, with a certification exam covering grub biology, IPM, and environmental protection.
+Continuing education of 10 contact hours per 3-year cycle is mandatory.
+Federal EPA registration is required for all products, and Restricted Use Pesticides (RUPs) like imidacloprid demand special handling.
+Applicators must maintain 1M per occurrence liability insurance and detailed application records, including weather, rates, and target species.
+Incident reporting and effectiveness monitoring are required by MDAR and MassDEP.
+For large-scale applications, environmental impact assessments and IPM plans are essential.

 West Bridgewater Building Department